rustamlatypov/parallel-radixsort/README.md

 Sequential and parallel implementations of LSD radix sort.
 Sequential radix sort is a rather straightforward algorithm.
 Parallel radix sort is parallelized both in the counting phase and the reorganizing phase.
 Multicore processing is achieved using Java's ForkJoinTask framework.

-Both algorithms are tested and benchmarked against Scala's own implementation of quicksort, i.e., `scala.util.Sorting.quickSort` by running `main.scala`.
-After the validity of the algorithms is tested, System.nanoTime is used to time the algorithms against quicksort.
+Both algorithms can be tested and benchmarked against Scala's own implementation of quicksort, i.e., `scala.util.Sorting.quickSort` by running `main.scala`.
+This script checks the validity of the algorithms and times them algorithms against quicksort using System.nanoTime.
+The algorithms sort 32-bit signed integers by grouping them into 8-bit sized batches.

+## Software prerequisites

+Built on Scala 2.12.8 and JDK 1.8.0_202.
+All required packages are included in `/common`.

 ## Results